Shedding vertices of vertex decomposable graphs: Three new vertex decomposable graphs

 Given $\alpha=\alpha(G)$, define $i_r$ to be the number of independent sets of $G$ of cardinality $r$ for $1\leq r\leq \alpha$ with $i_0=1$.
 Define the $h$-vector $h_G=(h_0,h_1,\ldots,h_{\alpha})$ by

-A result of Villareal~\cite[Theorem 5.4.8]{V} demonstrates that if a graph is Cohen-Macaulay, then the $h$-vector is a non-negative vector.\footnote{Note that the $f$-vector $(f_0,f_1,\ldots,f_{\alpha-1})$ described in \cite{V} is $(i_1,i_2,\ldots, i_{\alpha})$ with $f_{-1}=1$. } Since every vertex decomposable graph is Cohen-Macaulay, we have the following restatement of Villareal's result which we will use to limit the cardinality of Shed($P_m$).
+As noted in \cite[Theorem 5.4.8]{V2001}, if a graph is Cohen-Macaulay, then the $h$-vector is a non-negative vector.\footnote{Note that the $f$-vector $(f_0,f_1,\ldots,f_{\alpha-1})$ described in \cite{V2001} is $(i_1,i_2,\ldots, i_{\alpha})$ with $f_{-1}=1$. } Since every pure vertex decomposable graph is Cohen-Macaulay, we have the following restatement which we will use to limit the cardinality of Shed($F_m$).